matt7salomon/matt7salomon.github.io/README.md

 > [!NOTE]
 > We submitted three patent applications on this product and all the three were approved.

+## Multivariate solar forecasting:
+Used some time series sensor reading such as ApparentTemperature, AirTemperature, DewPointTemperature, RelativeHumidity, WindSpeed, WindDirection to forecast the solar generation using an RNN network.
+Experimented with very different LSTM based RNN strcutures for best results.
+> [!NOTE]
+> This project was submitted to California Public Utilities Commision.

 # Teaching Data Science:
 Taught the following courses in University of California at long beach, and San Diego State University:
 "Data Storytelling"